Waymo, J.B. Hunt test robo-trucks in Texas

 Automated driving technology for passenger vehicles and commercial trucks has been under development by Waymo and other companies for more than a decade.
 So far, companies have not launched large-scale, commercial deployment in the United States of either robo-taxi or robo-freight services.

-Union leaders have taken aim at the prospect of self-driving trucks, warning lawmakers in Washington that thousands of jobs could be lost if they allow truck fleets to replace drivers with software-driven robots. read more
+Union leaders have taken aim at the prospect of self-driving trucks, warning lawmakers in Washington that thousands of jobs could be lost here if they allow truck fleets to replace drivers with software-driven robots.

 Waymo and J.B.
 Hunt already have been working together on planning for automated truck fleets, the companies said.
 The trial runs in Texas are aimed at developing a long-term plan for collaboration, the companies said.